RaderJason/Confido/README.md

-# Confido
+# Confido: Adaptive Trust Region Methods in JAX
-Trust region optimisation in JAX
+Trust region optimisation in JAX!

+Trust region algorithms consist principally of a Hessian approximation scheme, a method for choosing the trust region radius, and an algorithm for solving the trust region subproblem.
+Confido considers these as seperate components, with the algorithms for choosing the trust region radius and the algorithm for solving the trust region subproblem chosen at runtime.
+This is to allow for quick prototyping and testing adaptive trust region algorithms, ie. nonstandard methods of choosing the trust region size.

 # TODO:
 1. Create requirements file
-5. Add proper axis scaling as regularisation method
+2. Add proper axis scaling as regularisation method
-7. Add Cauchy point solve of subproblem
-8. Add Newton trust region method
-9. Add dogleg solve of subproblem
+3. Handle "the hard case"
+4. Two-dim subspace method for solving subproblem

 # Next steps
 - choice of initial trust region size? start with this https://epubs.siam.org/doi/pdf/10.1137/S1064827595286955 and see how